medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

   - 00:00-00:05
   - 00:02-00:07
   - 00:04-00:09
-  - and, in this case, all events that arrive with the event time of 00:03, for instance, will be parte of windows 1 and 2 - but not 3.
+  - and, in this case, all events that arrived with the event time of 00:03 will be part of windows 1 and 2 - but not 3.
 - **How long windows are updatable**: For instance, if the window is defined as 00:00 to 00:05, and a record arrives at 00:10 with a event time of 00:02, it should or should not to be part of the window?
 If the window is updatable only